 3. If possible visit several times before moving to Denmark.
 This will give you time to research housing, jobs, schools, immigration requirements, transport, shops, etc. Remember, as you gather information, include it in your notebook.
 You should check the various Danish Kommunes to give you some ideas on where you may wish to live.

-One MAJOR thing to consider is your pets.
-Leaving your loved pets behind is a very hard thing to do, but there are worse things to do to them, like 6 months to 1 year quarantines.
-Learn more about bringing your pets to Denmark.
 5. Research your electrical appliances.
 In Denmark appliances run on 220v/ 50Hz and the plug is a 2 round plug.
 The TV format is PAL.
+What about your mobile phones?
+Are they compatible with service providers here?
 You can use plug adaptors and convertors.
 If you decide to use convertors, check out prices at home and abroad before arriving.
 Convertors in Denmark are very expensive compared to buying in the US or Britain.

 Tip: When moving to Denmark, remember things are more expensive in Denmark, but balance what you have to pay for the shipping of items against buying new items.
 There are many ways to buy things second hand from other expats that are leaving.
-You can also check out QXL, Craigs List, Listica or KRAKS.
+You can also check out sites like QXL, Craigs List, DBA or Gul og Gratis, Facebook groups.
 They all have used items for sale.
 Plus Danish life is also a bit simpler and you may not need all the appliances which you are accustomed to.

 7. Bringing your own car, motorcycle or other motor vehicle is probably not a good idea.
 The import duty and taxes on foreign cars is very high and it is rarely cost-effective.
 More info can be found at cars in Denmark.
-Consider leasing, renting or doing without one.
+Consider leasing, renting, buying new or doing without one.
 The transport infrastructure is very good in Denmark and one can live without a car quite easily.
 Consider bringing bicycles instead.
+Read about the pros of cons of bringing your own bike.

 Note Danish authorities ask for lots of information, and if you don't have it, you may experience delay in getting certain permits, visas, etc.